Every day people debate the safety of products. Each side cites studies and scientific evidence to substantiate its perspective.

 Sugar – Artificial, too far from the real thing.

 Plastics – Before BPA dangers became exposed and companies started slapping colourful BPA free stickers on plastics intelligent people knew harmful chemicals leeched from plastics at extreme temperatures and always used more wholesome containers like wood, glass, stainless steel and porcelain when consuming something hot or cold.
-Even now we still don’t consider this new BPA free breed safe.
+Even now we still don’t consider this new BPA free breed safe because plastic has over 100,000 chemicals.

 People in their right minds are repulsed by the thought of something artificial inside them.